 Additionally, “Table Ratings” are offered, which could include up to 12 additional underwriting classifications.

-This is not what the Life Insurance Company of the Southwest offers.
+This is not what the Life of Southwest offers.
 They provide non-rated classification which leaves many people with medical conditions out in the cold.

 It’s fairly clear that they prefer to offer life insurance to healthy individuals.

 Classifications such as Select and Standard leave people with medical conditions in limbo.

 If you’re an applicant with a pre-existing health condition such as Diabetes, Crohn’s or a variety of the other health ailments that affect Americans, you run the risk of being declined altogether.